Skip to main content

 The Benefits of Digital Media

 Digital literacy is now a fundamental component of literacy learning, from teaching reading comprehension to writing and communication.
-Creative teachers in any field who incorporate literacy education through the use of digital technologies, combined with critical evaluation, can help their students navigate the digital world.
+Creative teachers in any field who pursue an advanced degree in literacy will be able to incorporate literacy education using digital technologies, combined with critical evaluation, and can help their students navigate the digital world.

 Learn more about Arkansas State University’s online MSE in Reading program.